Commonly Treated Conditions

 - Look carefully at your baby's feet.
 If you notice something that does not look normal to you, seek professional care immediately.
 Deformities will not be outgrown by themselves.

 - Cover baby's feet loosely.
-Tight covers restrict movement and can inhibit normal development.
+Tight covers and shoes restrict movement and can inhibit normal development.

 - Provide an opportunity for exercising the feet.
 Lying uncovered enables the baby to kick and perform other related motions which prepare the feet for weight-bearing.